 What is "G" in the Freemason Symbol?

-Freemasonry is a fraternal organization steeped in rich history and symbolism.
-Among the various emblems that represent its values and tenets, the letter "G" stands out prominently in the Masonic square and compass symbol.
-This intriguing aspect of Freemasonry has been the subject of much discussion and interpretation.
+Among the various emblems that represent Freemasonry's values and tenets, the letter "G" stands out prominently in the Masonic square and compass symbol.
 So, what exactly does "G" signify in the Freemason symbol?

 The Dual Significance of "G"